devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 printer.print('Hello, World!', formatter);
 ```

-Now you want to write a test to make sure our printer is actually using the correct format.
+Now you want to write a test to make sure your printer is actually using the correct format.
 Unfortunately the printer writes to the console and so it is difficult for you validate that the formatter ever got called.
 You can solve this by creating a mocked version of the formatter.

 ```js
 class TestFormatter {